A renal venogram is a test to look at the veins in the kidney. It uses x-rays and a special dye (called contrast).

 How the Test is Performed

-This test is done in a hospital.
+This test is done in a health care facility with special equipment.
 You will lie on an x-ray table.
 Local anesthetic is used to numb the area where the dye is injected.
 You may ask for a calming medicine (sedative) if you are anxious about the test.

 This procedure is monitored by fluoroscopy, a type of x-ray that creates images on a TV screen.